 The organisations that successfully turn suggestion boxes into working innovation systems share common characteristics.
 They commit to a structured process, invest in the right technology, assign clear ownership, and most importantly, they close the loop by communicating results back to the organisation.

 Before you launch a suggestion system, define the criteria you will use to evaluate ideas.
 This does not need to be complex.
-Typical criteria include: feasibility (can we actually do this?), alignment with strategy (does this fit our priorities?), impact potential (how much value could this create?), and implementation complexity (how much work would this require?).
+Typical criteria include feasibility (can we actually do this?), alignment with strategy (does this fit our priorities?), impact potential (how much value could this create?), and implementation complexity (how much work would this require?).

 Different types of ideas may use different criteria.
 Quick wins (low effort, high impact) might be approved by a single manager.
 Strategic ideas (high effort, significant resource requirements) might need steering committee approval.
 Make these pathways clear upfront.
+The idea scoring scorecard walks through three concrete models for different evaluation contexts, and the 4 best evaluation methods cover RICE, ICE, and weighted-criteria scoring with templates.

 If your suggestion system requires users to be at a desktop computer, you have excluded your frontline workforce.
 Modern idea management must be mobile-first.
-This means: a responsive design that works on any smartphone, minimal form fields so submission is fast, and the ability to participate without VPN or special authentication.
+This means a responsive design that works on any smartphone, minimal form fields so submission is fast, and the ability to participate without VPN or special authentication.

 When an idea is evaluated, the contributor deserves feedback.
 Transparency and specificity matter more than the outcome.
 A template might look like: